 - Spend much time with the pupils of the academy

-- Fundraise – this is the role of the PTA – the governing body should consider income streams and the potential for income generation, but not carry out fundraising tasks
+- Fundraise – this is the role of the PTA – the local advisory board should consider income streams and the potential for income generation, but not carry out fundraising tasks

-- Undertake classroom observations to make judgements on the quality of teaching – the governing body monitors the quality of teaching in the academy by requiring data from the senior staff and from external sources;
+- Undertake classroom observations to make judgements on the quality of teaching – the local advisory board monitors the quality of teaching in the academy by requiring data from the senior staff and from external sources;

-- Do the job of the academy staff – if there is not enough capacity within the paid staff team to carry out the necessary tasks, the governing body need to consider and rectify this.
+- Do the job of the academy staff – if there is not enough capacity within the paid staff team to carry out the necessary tasks, the local advisors need to consider and rectify this.

-In order to perform this role well, a governor is expected to:
+In order to perform this role well, a local advisor is expected to:

 - get to know the academy, including by visits occasionally during academy hours, and gain a good understanding of the academy’s strengths and weaknesses;